robots4life/luscious-lucia/verified-email-nodemailer-password-prisma-sqlite/README.md

 We have just set up basic app styles, a layout and an `email` page with a SvelteKit named form action. :tada:

-### 1.2 Set up Nodemailer
+### 1.2 Install Nodemailer and types for Nodemailer

-Install Nodemailer under dependencies.
+Install Nodemailer as a dependency.

 <a href="https://nodemailer.com/usage/" target="_blank">https://nodemailer.com/usage/</a>